m4heshd/ufc-ripper/README.md

 ### Docker

-⚠️ Currently, the docker image is only built for `linux/amd64` systems which means it cannot be run on ARM based systems like older Raspberry Pis.
+⚠️ Currently, the docker image is only built for `linux/amd64` systems which means it cannot be run on ARM-based systems like older Raspberry Pis.

 You can either build the docker image locally and run using [`docker-compose.yaml`](docker-compose.yaml) or use the